After years of meeting in Anchorage or Fairbanks, Kawerak's Caleb Scholars Program is "indigenizing" their annual gatherings.

 “We really work to advance that work and that legacy in that way,” Whiting said.
 “We started out as a scholarship program, but since there are so many different components of support, we now see ourselves as a fellowship program.”

 Fellowship takes several forms in the Caleb Scholars program.
-It awards a small cohort of six to eight students up to $5,000 per semester while offering mentorship, funding for cultural projects, and opportunities to return home to practice subsistence activities or attend conferences.
+It awards a small cohort of six to eight students up to $5,000 per semester while offering mentorship, paid internships, opportunities to return home for subsistence activities, or travel more broadly to attend conferences in line with advancing leadership and advocacy skills.
 Both undergraduate and graduate students are eligible.

-Whiting said the conference places an emphasis on connecting with the outdoors and includes indigenous guest speakers as well as presentations by the students themselves.
-Whiting said grant from NOAA's Fisheries Indigenous Engagement Program pushes the 24-year-old program into new territory, which historically depended on foundation funding.
+Whiting said the conference places an emphasis on connecting with the outdoors and includes Indigenous guest speakers as well as presentations by the students themselves.
+Whiting said grant from NOAA's Fisheries Indigenous Engagement Program pushes the 13-year-old program into new territory, which historically relied solely on foundation funding.

 “This is our first federal grant,” Whiting said.
 “I was a little bit hesitant to apply, but it sounded like a really good fit, and a really good fit for our annual gathering.”

-The program has also received support from the Wilburforce Foundation, NoVo Foundation, Gordon and Betty Moore Foundation, Tamalpais Trust, Maxwell/Hanrahan Foundation, and Alaska Venture Fund.
+The program has also received support from its founding partner, the Oak Foundation, as well as the Wilburforce Foundation, NoVo Foundation, Gordon and Betty Moore Foundation, Tamalpais Trust, Maxwell/Hanrahan Foundation, and Alaska Venture Fund.

 For students interested in applying to be a Caleb Scholar, the program has an annual deadline of July 15.
-Information can be found at kawerak.org.
+Information can be found at calebscholars.org.